Skip to content

 • Leader lease — the leader can answer linearizable reads without a quorum round-trip as long as the lease holds.

-• Snapshot + WAL — crash recovery loads the latest snapshot and replays the WAL past its index.
+• Snapshot + WAL — crash recovery loads the newest valid snapshot and replays the WAL past its index.